 Facility Overview

-Samaritan Colony is a 12-bed nonprofit residential chemical dependency treatment facility for men in Rockingham, NC.
-Since 1975, we have been committed to providing compassionate, coordinated care, and ongoing support to underserved men who suffer from addiction.
+Samaritan Colony is a nonprofit residential chemical dependency treatment facility in Rockingham, NC.
+Since 1975, we have been committed to providing compassionate, coordinated care and ongoing support to underserved people who suffer from addiction.

 Our Philosophy